Home » DIY & Crafts » How to make a stunning DIY ROPE RUG

 Outdoors rope rug, made with thick jute rope and a rubber mat

-I find this rug to be the prettiest thing on earth and I’m still so smitten with that fluffy, thick fringe even after all these years!
-And although a couple of years went by, it still looks and feels great!
-It seemed so durable when I made it and turns out, it really is!
-Perfect for outdoors, thanks to the materials I used (heavy duty rope and construction adhesive); it really stands up to that high traffic area.
-And it was also pretty cheap to make and so easy.
-And did I mention how much I love the rustic touch this lovely rope doormat brings to my door?
+I seriously think this rug is the coolest thing ever and I’m still totally in love with its fluffy, thick fringe even after all this time!
+Even though a couple of years have passed, it still looks and feels awesome.
+It seemed super durable when I made it and, guess what, it really is!
+It’s perfect for outdoor use because of the heavy-duty rope and construction adhesive I used; it holds up really well in high traffic spots.
+Plus, it was pretty cheap and super easy to make.
+Oh, and have I mentioned how much I adore the rustic vibe this awesome rope doormat adds to my doorstep?

 How to make a rug with rope